-The Fair Debt Collection Practices Act details what debt collectors may and may not do to collect a debt.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that details what debt collectors may and may not do to collect a debt.

 Generally, debt collectors may contact you by phone, mail, email or text message.
 Under the FDCPA, they may not call before 8 AM or after 9 PM without your permission.
 They might call you at work, but if you inform them that your workplace does not allow you to receive these calls, they must cease.